nodeshift/tutorial/cloud-native/README.md

    1. Click **New** -> Enter the path to the folder containing the binary e.x. `C:\Program Files\minikube` -> click **OK** to save the changes to your variables
    1. Start Podman Desktop and click on run podman

-1. Start minikube by opening Powershell or Command Prompt and entering below command.
+1. Start minikube by opening Powershell or Command Prompt **as administrator** and enter below command.
    ```
    minikube start
    ```